If there’s one thing common between James Bond and most school kids, both wear Oxford shoes.

 Ideally, the pants should be dark, matched with a lighter-shade dress shirt.

-A plain-charcoal grey trouser is one option.
+Charcoal grey trousers are one option.
 And for some playfulness, you can have patterns in the pants.

 A white dress shirt would be a great fit with the pants.

 But the anchor of this look is the black oxfords.
-These shoes are both elevating the formality and make the outfit look modern.
+These shoes elevate the formality and make the outfit look modern.

 You can also go for a monochromatic navy chino and blue shirt with the same black Oxfords.